7056vivek/vivek_kumar_java/README.md

 # Student Performance Predictor — Java

 ## Overview

-A Java-based machine-learning educational project that predicts a student's final score from academic and lifestyle inputs.
-It implements CSV loading, validation, preprocessing, Linear Regression using gradient descent, evaluation, model persistence, and a Java Swing desktop interface.
+This is a Java project made to predict a student's final score using some academic and lifestyle-related information.

+The user provides:
+- Study hours
+- Attendance
+- Previous score
+- Assignment completion
+- Sleep hours
+- Extracurricular hours

+The project uses Linear Regression implemented in Java.
+A Swing interface is used to enter the values and display the predicted final score.

 ## Technologies
-- Java 17+
+- Java 17
 - Java Swing
+- OOP
-- Java Collections and File I/O
+- File Handling
-- Object Serialization
 - JUnit 5

 ## Functional Modules

-1. Data loading and validation
+1. Data loading
-2. Data preprocessing and standardization
+2. Data preprocessing
+3. Standardization
-3. Linear Regression training
+4. Linear Regression
-4. Model evaluation
+5. Model evaluation
-5. Prediction and model persistence
-6. Swing desktop interface
+6. Prediction
+7. Swing GUI

 ## Project Structure
 ```text